 Other Backward Classes (OBC)

-National Testing Agency (NTA) had announced the result in form of a scorecard on October 16 at ntaneet.nic.in.
-Aspirants could check their NTA NEET 2020 result by visiting the official website.
-In order to download NEET 2020 result, aspirants need to enter their NEET roll number, date of birth and security pin.
-The result-cum-scorecard of NEET 2020 mentions the name, date of birth, the application number, total as well as subject-wise marks obtained and NEET All India Rank (AIR).
-Also, the result will display NEET cutoff 2020 and qualifying status.
+National Testing Agency (NTA) will announce the NEET result in form of a scorecard at neet.nta.nic.in.
+Aspirants can download NTA NEET 2021 result by visiting the official website.
+In order to download NEET 2021 result, aspirants need to enter their NEET roll number, date of birth and security pin.
+The result-cum-scorecard of NEET 2021 mentions the name, date of birth, the application number, total as well as subject-wise marks obtained and NEET All India Rank (AIR).
+Also, the result will display NEET cutoff 2021 and qualifying status.

-On the basis of AIR, the exam conducting authority will prepare NEET merit list 2020 indicating the rank-wise names of candidates who have qualified the exam.
-The merit list will be forwarded to Directorate General of Health Services (DGHS) on behalf of Medical Counselling Committee (MCC) for conducting NEET 2020 counselling for 15% AIQ, seats in deemed/central universities, ESIC, AFMS and central pool seats.
+On the basis of AIR, the exam conducting authority will prepare NEET merit list 2021 indicating the rank-wise names of candidates who have qualified the exam.
+The merit list will be forwarded to the Directorate General of Health Services (DGHS) on behalf of Medical Counselling Committee (MCC) for conducting NEET 2021 counselling for 15% AIQ, seats in deemed/central universities, ESIC, AFMS and central pool seats.

-While the remaining 85% state quota seats in government colleges will be allotted by respective state counselling authorities based on the scores and rank secured in NEET 2020 examination.
+While the remaining 85% state quota seats in government colleges will be allotted by respective state counselling authorities based on the scores and rank secured in NEET 2021 examination.
+The respective state counselling bodies will release NEET state wise merit list 2021 based on the cutoff scores.
 The state counselling body will also be responsible for granting admission to private medical/dental colleges located in a particular state.